 Caring for Hydrangeas

-Watering Hydrangeas
+Watering

-When watering, always try to focus on the soil only, stopping any water from touching the leaves or flowers.
+When watering, always focus on the soil only, stopping any water from touching the leaves or flowers.
 This goes a long way to preventing diseases and pest problems that are difficult to manage once they occur.

-Fertilizing Hydrangeas
+Fertilizing

 Although they are not considered very heavy feeders, a regular fertilizing routine will give you the best possible blooms during the season and lengthen the lifespan of your Hydrangeas.

-Pruning and Deadheading Hydrangeas
+Pruning and Deadheading

-• Climbing: Little pruning is required, other than to control excessive growth and maintain shape.
+• Climbing: Little pruning is required other than to control excessive growth and maintain shape.

 • Mountain: Light prune soon after flowering